-I’m an optimistic person.
-A PollyAnna.
+You all know by now that I hate rocks.
+But I’m an optimistic person.
+A Pollyanna.
 Someone who walks through life with rose-colored glasses.
 So I started off today’s hike in a great mood.
 The path was relatively normal!
 No horrible rocks!

 But then the rocks came back.
 I managed to get to the East Verde River without too much trouble.
-Still only making 2 miles per hour, but that was OK.
-The river was up to my mid-thigh, but that was OK.
+Still only making two miles per hour, but that was OK.
+The river was up to my mid-thigh, but that was OK, too.

 After crossing the river, things went to heck.
-I climbed up to Whiterock Mesa, which is some volcanic remains.
-From there, it was pure hell.
+I climbed up to Whiterock Mesa on a “path” that was really just a jumble of rocks.
+Then, when I reached the mesa, hoping for nice footing, I was sorely disappointed.
+For Whiterock Mesa is a place of volcanic remains.
+That is, chunks of volcanic rock stud the soft earth.
+So you had to watch every single footstep so that you didn’t step on a volcanic rock.
+And there was no trail per se; just cairns to find and follow.
+It was pure hell.
 Truly, one of Dante’s versions of hell.
-You had to watch every single footstep so you didn’t step on a volcanic rock.
-There was no trail per se; just cairns to find and follow.

 Ed Is Here!